FAQ for COVID-19 – Frequently Asked Questions in view of the COVID-19 pandemic

 Does CYA require that I be vaccinated for COVID-19 in order to attend the program?

-The Greek government, in its effort to encourage people to vaccinate against COVID-19, had imposed the requirement of proof of vaccination for the participation in many indoor and outdoor activities, including admittance to places of entertainment such as cafeterias, restaurants, theaters and movie theaters, as well as museums and galleries, gyms, sports events, etc. Due to the fact that COVID cases have been showing a steady decline, and due to the outdoor lifestyle in Greece, these restrictions have been lifted for the summer months.
-The government will continue to monitor the situation and may re-establish restrictions in the fall or winter months.
+The Greek government, in its effort to encourage people to vaccinate against COVID-19, had imposed the requirement of proof of vaccination for the participation in many indoor and outdoor activities, including admittance to places of entertainment such as cafeterias, restaurants, theaters and movie theaters, as well as museums and galleries, gyms, sports events, etc. As COVID cases have been showing a steady decline, and due to the outdoor lifestyle in Greece, these restrictions have been suspended for the summer months, until August 31.
+The health authorities will continue to monitor the situation and may re-establish restrictions starting September 1 or soon thereafter.

 Students may upload their vaccination card on the CYA Document Submission form along with their post acceptance materials.